HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/cf_install/index.md

 Likewise, to roll back a fix, you must first use IBM Installation Manager to restore the older product files and then use ConfigEngine to apply the rollback to each profile.

-Refer to [Installing the HCL Digital Experience software](../../../../deployment/install/traditional/installing_dx/index.md) for more information how to install according to your operating system.
+Refer to [Installing the HCL Digital Experience software](../../../../deployment/install/traditional/installing_dx/index.md) for more information on how to install according to your operating system.

 ## About Version 9.5 Cumulative Fixes